A listing agent or seller’s agent markets homes on behalf of sellers and oversees every step in the home sale process.

 A listing agent is a real estate agent who represents home sellers.
 Many real estate agents are open to representing either buyers or sellers, but some specialize in listing houses.

-Yes — most listing agents collect a percentage of the proceeds on a home sale, commonly known as a commission fee.
-The listing agent splits their commission with their broker and the buyer's agent.
+Listing agents get paid by collecting a percentage of the proceeds on a home sale, commonly known as a commission fee.
+The listing agent splits their commission with the buyer's agent and their brokerage.

-Most listing agents charge approximately 3% in commission, but low commission real estate companies can connect home sellers with listing agents who charge as little as 1%.
+Most listing agents charge approximately 3% in commission, but low commission real estate companies like Clever can connect home sellers with listing agents who charge as little as 1%.

 What are a listing agent's responsibilities?

-The listing agent is responsible for selling your house.
+The listing agent is responsible for all of the tasks required to sell your house.

-Half of their focus is on marketing your home, which involves setting the price, taking photos, listing online, scheduling open houses, and so on.
+Half of their focus is on marketing your home, which involves setting a fair listing price through a comparative market analysis (CMA) report, taking photos or hiring a photographer, listing online, scheduling open houses, negotiating with interested buyers, and more.